crescentii/CommonWealth_Submit/newseries/README.md

 _This report have 3,298 address and 54 batches._

-_Note:In the address screening, **special attention is paid to the number of decimal places in funding.
-Since the handling fee for withdrawing CELO from the Binance is 0.001, and normal users will not be bored enough to enter too many decimal places, So funding transactions with more than 3 decimal places are suspicious.**_

 Witch hunting can be simply understood as a classification task in the field of machine learning.
-However, whether it is a traditional machine learning algorithm or the now popular neural network, the emergence of false positive samples is inevitable.
-In the previous stage, Nansen took the lead in completing the preliminary judgment of the witch address and obtained a very low error rate result.
+However, whether utilizing traditional machine learning algorithms or the currently popular neural networks, the emergence of false positive samples is inevitable.
+In the previous stage, Nansen led the preliminary judgment of witch addresses, achieving a remarkably low error rate.

-Given what I knew about my own capabilities, I thought it was impossible for me to achieve results comparable to Nansen on a large-scale data set, so I turned to another area to seek to find witch addresses while ensuring a low enough false positive probability:
+Given my understanding of my own capabilities, I realized it would be impossible for me to achieve results comparable to Nansen's on a large-scale dataset.
+Therefore, I turned to another approach to identify witch addresses while ensuring a sufficiently low false positive probability:
-- Dividing the sample Narrow down to the time period and specific blockchain where witch activity is frequent;
+- Narrowing down the sample to periods of frequent witch activity and specific blockchains (CELO chain);
-- Use small-scale clustering algorithms(Affinity propagation) to cluster witch clusters;
+- Employing small-scale clustering algorithms (Affinity Propagation) to group witch clusters;
-- Use debank's full-chain wallet balance to more fully filter real user addresses;
+- Using Debank's full-chain wallet balance to thoroughly filter out real user addresses;
-- Multiple filtering (actually I used affinity propagation 5 times, and clusters with less than 20 samples were eliminated after each clustering algorithm analysis)
+- Implementing multiple filtering stages (I used Affinity Propagation five times, eliminating clusters with fewer than 20 samples after each - clustering analysis);
-- After the algorithm completes the screening, manual screening and verification are performed again, and additional witch evidence is given.
+- Conducting manual screening and verification after the algorithmic filtering, providing additional witch evidence.

+_Note: In the address screening process, special attention is given to the number of decimal places in funding transactions.
+Since the withdrawal fee for CELO from Binance is 0.001, **it is unlikely that normal users would enter transactions with excessive decimal places.
+Therefore, funding transactions with more than three decimal places are deemed suspicious.**_

-To be honest, in order to ensure sufficient accuracy, I spent a lot of time manually screening the witch clusters.
-I have been doing this since the beginning of the second phase of Operation Prey, and the Affinity propagation algorithm has been around two thousand Only the data set with strip addresses has very good results.
-When there is too much data, it is very easy to fail to classify a large cluster together, which caused me a lot of extra trouble.
+In order to ensure sufficient accuracy, I spent considerable time manually screening the witch clusters.
+I have been diligently working on this since the onset of the second phase of Operation Prey.
+Utilizing the Affinity Propagation algorithm on a dataset with around two thousand strip addresses yielded excellent results.
+However, with larger datasets, the algorithm often failed to classify large clusters correctly, causing me significant additional trouble.

-However, at least judging from the results, I think I got very good results for the Witch cluster. **These cluster addresses not only have the suspicious same withdrawal action on the CELO chain, have the almost same data on the Layerzero protocol, but also have a coordinated action besides the above (additional evidence provided by me).** You can easily identify these witch addresses by looking at the pictures I have provided.
+However, judging by the results, I believe I achieved very satisfactory outcomes for the Witch cluster.
+These cluster addresses exhibit not only the suspiciously identical withdrawal actions on the CELO chain and nearly identical data on the LayerZero protocol, but also show coordinated activities beyond these actions (with additional evidence provided by me).
+You can easily identify these witch addresses by examining the pictures I have provided.
 Let's get started now.

 # Detailed Methodology & Walkthrough

-Affinity Propagation is a clustering algorithm that identifies exemplars by passing "responsibility" and "availability" messages between data points.
+_Affinity Propagation is a clustering algorithm that identifies exemplars by passing "responsibility" and "availability" messages between data points.
 It automatically determines the number of clusters based on a preference parameter and similarity matrix, without requiring the number of clusters to be specified beforehand.
-I have tried many cluster analysis methods and found this method to be the most useful and effective.
+I have tried many cluster analysis methods and found this method to be the most useful and effective._

+The workflow can be briefly summarized as:
+1. Download Celochain transactions transfered from Binance Exchange and filtered with a specific time period and specific token number range.
+2. Filter addresses that have been officially identified as witches.
+3. Retrieve the LayerZero data for the remaining addresses.
+4. Use the affinity propagation algorithm four times and filter clusters with fewer than 20 samples after each classification.
+5. Use the Debank API to obtain the full-chain wallet balance and the balance of a specific chain for the remaining addresses.
+6. Use the affinity propagation algorithm again to perform cluster analysis and filter out clusters with fewer than 20 samples.
+7. Manually inspect each cluster and search for additional evidence.

 ## Dataset